 An ancillary study must be approved by Add Health before a grant to support it is submitted for funding.
-All Ancillary Study proposals will be reviewed by the Add Health Principal Investigator (PI) in consultation with the Add Health Team.
+All Ancillary Study proposals will be reviewed by the Add Health review committee.

 Requests to collect new biospecimens or use archived biospecimens or biological data will also be reviewed and approved by the Add Health Biology Team.